44 Positive Environmental Success Stories - April 2024

 Meat-Free May (1st — 31st May) is a month-long challenge to eliminate meat from your diet for all 31 days in May.

-No Mow May (1st - 31st May) is an annual event run by the environmental charity Plantlife which encourages people across the UK – and beyond – to lock up their lawnmowers on 1st May.
-By leaving your lawnmower in the shed and letting your lawn grow long, just for the month of May means smaller plants like clover, daisies, dandelions, selfheal and clover will get a chance to flower and give pollinating insects a head-start.
+No Mow May (1st — 31st May) is an annual event run by the environmental charity Plantlife which encourages people across the UK – and beyond – to lock up their lawnmowers on 1st May.
+By leaving your lawnmower in the shed and letting your lawn grow long, just for the month of May, means smaller plants like clover, daisies, dandelions, self-heal, and clover will get a chance to flower.
+This will give pollinating insects a head-start.

 🍁